 Haldol and other antipsychotic medications are heavily relied on in times of crisis, not focusing on future plans for Haldol withdrawal.
 But after the crisis passes, a patient may desire less risky treatment that doesn’t involve continuous drugging and over-sedating.

 Alternative to Meds Center has researched and developed the best programs available for Haldol alternatives, antipsychotic withdrawal, and treatment programs for other substances.
-For over 15 years, we have tracked our progress, with published evidence regarding our success.
-We have found many treatable factors and conditions that allow the process of regaining stability after heavy and continuous medication.
+For well over 15 years, we have tracked our progress, and have published evidence regarding our success.
+We have found that many conditions after heavy and continuous medication are entirely treatable using natural, stabilizing methods.
 Because of this, reducing medication is also made possible.
 This requires testing and treatment for many things, such as possible genetic factors that could be modified, clearing toxic accumulations from the body, adjusting dietary factors, and many others.

 15 Years Experience by Professionals Who Understand Your Journey.